 - Collect and preserve additional material on the topic from the public

-The project is funded by a grant of €383,481.00 from the Wellcome Trust and will run over 36 months from 1st June 2020.
+The project is funded by a grant of €383,481.00 from the Wellcome Trust and is running over 36 months from 1st January 2021.
 It is led by Trinity College Dublin, Maynooth University and the Royal Irish Academy in collaboration with a number of additional content partners.

 Project Partners and Organisational Data Sets